 - -openmp: Enable OpenMP. - -fast -xvector=yes/no: General optimization.
 On the Sun the -fast option switches on more or less all optimization features of the compiler.
 That works reasonable well.
 However, during the compilation of gasinter_routines.f90 (and only there) the switch -xvector=no is required!
-This is one automatically in the Makefile. - -inline=...: Optimization: Routines that should be inlined: file rhd_hyd_module.F90: rhd_hyd_avg, rhd_hyd_upwind, rhd_hyd_pred0, rhd_hyd_predm, rhd_hyd_predp, rhd_hyd_alpha, rhd_hyd_constanteq, rhd_hyd_minmodeq, rhd_hyd_minmod, rhd_hyd_vanleereq, rhd_hyd_vanleer, rhd_hyd_superbeeeq, rhd_hyd_superbee, rhd_hyd_ppeq, rhd_hyd_pp, rhd_hyd_hdflux, file rhd_lhdrad_module.F90: rhd_rad3d_raylhd, rhd_rad3d_solve, rhd_rad3d_solveeq, file rhd_shortrad_module.F90: rhd_shortrad_operator, rhd_shortrad_dtauop. - -DMSrad_raytas=2: Optimization: choose non-default version of loop in SUBROUTINE raytas in file MSrad3D.F90.
+This is done automatically in the Makefile. - -inline=...: Optimization: routines that should be inlined: see Sect.
+3.8.2. - -DMSrad_raytas=2: Optimization: choose non-default version of loop in SUBROUTINE raytas in file MSrad3D.F90.
 See Sect.
 3.7. - -Drhd_shortrad_formal_101=1: Optimization: split loop for exp(-dtau) computation into two loops.
 See Sect.
 3.7. - -Drhd_shortrad_dir1_101=1: Optimization: Transpose arrays and use routine rhd_shortrad_dir3 for rays in x1 direction.
 See Sect.
 3.7. - -Drhd_hyd_entropyfix_p01=1: Optimization: version with masks (weights).
 See Sect.
-3.7.
+3.7. - -xarch=native64: Produces 64-bit code optimized for local machine.